actionm/laravel-unitpay/README.md

 1. The request comes from `unitpay.ru` `GET` `http://yourproject.com/unitpay/result` (with params).
 2. The function`ExampleController@payOrderFromGate` runs the validation process (auto-validation request params).
-3. The static function `SearchOrderFilter` will be called (see `config/unitpay.php` `SearchOrderFilter`) to search the order by the unique id.
+3. The static function `searchOrderFilter` will be called (see `config/unitpay.php` `searchOrderFilter`) to search the order by the unique id.
-4. If the current order status is NOT `paid` in your database, the static function `PaidOrderFilter` will be called (see `config/unitpay.php` `PaidOrderFilter`).
+4. If the current order status is NOT `paid` in your database, the static function `paidOrderFilter` will be called (see `config/unitpay.php` `paidOrderFilter`).

 Add the route to `routes/web.php`:
 ``` php